Buyers guide to industrial safety gates

 Adjustable gates for varying widths are the best option, so you do not need to worry that a new gate will be slightly wider than your opening.
 There are gates on the market, which have been designed to be trimmed on-site, so they can be cut to the required size, when needed.

 You need to be sure that your gate is fit for purpose.
-Gates should be tested with the most rigorous environments in mind, to make sure they are complaint to the relevant safety standards.
+Gates should be tested with the most rigorous environments in mind, to make sure they are compliant to the relevant safety standards.

 Clamp On Design